Skip to main content

 Once you understand the reason for the denial, you have two primary avenues for appeal ∞ an internal appeal and an external review.
 The internal appeal is a request to the insurance company to reconsider its decision.
 This is your first opportunity to present additional evidence and make your case directly to the insurer.

 If the internal appeal is unsuccessful, you have the right to an external review.
 This process involves an independent third party, an impartial reviewer who will assess the medical necessity of your treatment.
-The is a critical safeguard, ensuring that your case is evaluated by an unbiased expert.
+The external review process is a critical safeguard, ensuring that your case is evaluated by an unbiased expert.
 Both of these pathways require careful preparation and a clear presentation of your medical needs.

 Intermediate